Bedrock-OSS/bedrock-wiki/docs/blocks/custom-crops.md

     - QuazChick
 ---

-:::tip FORMAT & MIN ENGINE VERSION `1.20.20`
+:::tip FORMAT & MIN ENGINE VERSION `1.20.30`
 This tutorial assumes a good understanding of blocks.
 Check out the [blocks guide](/blocks/blocks-intro), [block states](/blocks/block-states) and [block permutations](/blocks/block-permutations) before starting.
 :::

 :::warning EXPERIMENTAL
-Requires `Holiday Creator Features` to trigger block events; to use block tag Molang queries; for use of the `minecraft:unit_cube` block component and `minecraft:food` item component.
+Requires `Holiday Creator Features` to trigger block events and for use of block tag Molang queries and the `minecraft:unit_cube` block component.
 :::

 Designing custom crops may appear daunting at first, but it's a straightforward process once you understand the initial steps.
 Our tutorial/template will guide you through the process of creating a unique crop block as well as other blocks like farmland and dirt.